daguilarm/belich-tables/docs/en/sections/bulk-delete.md

 ![Belich Tables with Livewire](../../_media/bulk-delete.png ':class=thumbnail')

-After pushing on the **Bulk Delete** button, a **Modal** will appear with the confirmation message.
+After pushing on the **Bulk Delete** button, a **Dialog** will appear with the confirmation message.

 ![Belich Tables with Livewire](../../_media/delete-modal.png ':class=thumbnail')

-Below you can see the content of the file `views/vendor/belich-tables.tailwind.includes.options.bulk-delete.blade.php`.
+Below you can see the content of the file `views/vendor/belich-tables.tailwind.resources.options.bulk-delete.blade.php`.

 ```html
 <!-- Mass delete button -->